mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Randomly shuffle letters code: The method for shuffling a list of letters was adapted from the [Python Random shuffle() Method](https://www.w3schools.com/python/ref_random_shuffle.asp) article by [W3Schools](https://www.w3schools.com/)

 - Dictionary meaning check code: The code used to check words against a dictionary and return their meanings (check_dictionary() and print_word_meaning()) uses the library and code examples provided in [PyDictionary](https://github.com/geekpradd/PyDictionary) written by [geekpradd](https://github.com/geekpradd)

+- Fix for PyDictionary printing an error message when no meaning found was resolved using the meaning(word, disable_errors=True) example provided by this [Stack Overflow answer](https://stackoverflow.com/a/52564005) by [Jenner Felton](https://stackoverflow.com/users/4044442/jenner-felton).

 - Profanity check code: The code used to check words against a profanity list (check_profanity()) uses the library and code examples provided in [Alt-profanity-check](https://github.com/dimitrismistriotis/alt-profanity-check) written by [dimitrismistriotis](https://github.com/dimitrismistriotis) which is based on [profanity-check](https://github.com/vzhou842/profanity-check) by [Victor Zhou](https://github.com/vzhou842)